michaelmcroskey/data_structures_project_3/README.md

  - **Discuss the relative performance of each map implementation and try to explain the differences.**

+UNSORTED: Fairly slow, benchmark for -n 10000 -p 1 took a few seconds for both operations.
+Insertion and search
+          may look through every element, O(n).

+SORTED:   Slowest.
+For benchmark -n 10000 -p 1 took less than a tenth of a second to search, but over
+          45 seconds to insert.
+Binary search is fast, but sorting takes too long.

+BST:      Pretty fast.
+Less than 0.02 sec each for bench -n 10000 -p 1.
+Vulnerable to
+          padding.

+RBTREE:   Fastest in benchmarks, best backend as n increases due to self-balancing.
+Slower than treap
+          and bst for books.
+Books may be random enough that self balancing is not worth it.

+TREAP:    Slower than BST without padding, much faster with padding.

  - **What effect did NITEMS, PADLENGTH, and File Size have on the performance of each backend in your experiments?**

+NITEMS had the expected effect when looking at each backend's complexity.

+Padding hurt BST since padded numbers group to one side of non-padded numbers, distancing the root from many numbers.
+For the other backends, padding seemed to help up until a certain point (best around 4).

+Smaller file size seemed to speed up every backend but BST.
+Peter Pan was smallest and had the shortest time for these.
+However, Beowulf was not the largest file but was slowest on every backend but BST.
+This could be due to a greater range of vocabulary, which would benefit BST and hurt trees that self balance.

  - **In your opinion, which map backend is the best?
 Justify your conclusion by examining the trade-offs for the chosen backend and based on your experimental results.**

+rbtree.
+It was very slightly slower than others with the books due to self balancing, but dominated the benchmarks because of its better worst-case complexity.

 Individual Group Contributions